GerardVee/Site/README.md

 ## Tips

-Never forget to chmod +x post-receive.
+Never forget to chmod +x post-receive on your remote server's hooks.

+Remember to independently update your .env file on both your client and your server.